 What does vitiligo treatment involve?

-There are a wide range of vitiligo treatment options that can help restore your skin’s pigmentation and evenness.
+There is a wide range of vitiligo treatment options that can help restore your skin’s pigmentation and evenness.
 However, each individual’s skin is unique and complex, so results may vary from person to person.
 Some of the numerous treatment options that may be recommended for managing your vitiligo include the following: